top of page

 While it has a friendlier price-point than Tomoe River, the STALOGY notebook paper is not significantly different.
 Thin and light-weight, STALOGY paper is resistant to bleed-through and feathering as well.
 It also boasts a flexible spine which allows the notebook to be opened 360°.
 This allows you to add in notes for scrapbooking easily.

 Hobonichi Techo notebooks also use Tomoe River paper.
-Another notebook with a strong following, we have seen Hobonichi Techo users over at Facebook group STALOGY Lovers try out STALOGY notebooks as well, with favourable reviews.
+Another notebook with a strong following, we have seen Hobonichi Techo users over at Facebook group STALOGY Lovers try out STALOGY notebooks as well, with favorable reviews.

 Through our own strong following and product reviews, we are confident that STALOGY notebook paper is comparable to that of Tomoe River.
 To try out for yourself, you can head on over to one of our retail stores and check out our notebook samples at Tokyu Hands Singapore or Kinokuniya Book Stores / NBC Stationery and Gifts.